b/kafka-websocket/README.md

 See property files in conf/

+## TLS/SSL Transport

+kafka-websocket can be configured to support TLS transport between client and server (not from kafka-websocket to kafka).
+Client certificates can also be used, if desired.
+Client auth can be set to none, optional, or required, each being, I hope, self-explanatory.
+See conf/server.properties for various configuration options.

 ## License

 kafka-websocket is copyright 2014 Benjamin Black, and distributed under the Apache License 2.0.